Antoine Augustin Cournot

-Antoine Augustin Cournot ([ɑ̃twan oɡystɛ̃ kuʁno]; 28 August 1801 – 31 March 1877) was a French philosopher and mathematician who also contributed to the development of economics.
+Antoine Augustin Cournot ([ɑ̃twan oɡystɛ̃ kuʁno]; 28 August 1801 – 31 March 1877) was a French philosopher and mathematician who contributed to the development of economics.

 Biography

+Antoine Augustin Cournot was born on 28 August 1801 in Gray, Haute-Saône.
+He entered the preparatory school at Collège de Gray in 1809, where he studied until the age of 15.
+He later studied at Collège Royal de Besançon.

-Antoine Augustin Cournot was born at Gray, Haute-Saône.
-In 1821 he entered one of the most prestigious Grandes Écoles, the École Normale Supérieure, and, according to Sandmo:
+In 1821, he entered one of the most prestigious Grande école, the École normale supérieure.
+According to Agnar Sandmo:

 in 1823 he took a license degree in mathematics at Sorbonne University.
 He then became the private secretary of a field marshal who required assistance in writing his memoirs.
 This position left Cournot with considerable time for his own pursuits.
 In the course of his ten years in the field marshal's employment he took two doctoral degrees, one in mechanics and one in astronomy.
 In addition, he published a number of articles and even acquired a degree in law.

 Subsequently, Cournot held positions as professor of mathematics, chief examiner for undergraduate students, and rector of Dijon Academy.

 By the time Cournot died in 1877, he was nearly blind.